K\"ahler-Einstein metrics on families of Fano varieties: Introduction

 \section{Introduction}

 Finding a canonical metric on a compact K\"ahler manifold is a central topic in complex and differential geometry.
 K\"ahler--Einstein metrics are prototypical examples of canonical metrics.
-On a compact K\"ahler manifold $X$, a K\"ahler--Einstein metric $\om_{\KE}$ is a K\"ahler metric whose Ricci form is proportional to the K\"ahler form; namely

-for some $\ld \in \{-1,0,1\}$.
+On a compact K\"ahler manifold $X$, a K\"ahler--Einstein metric $\om_{\KE}$ is a K\"ahler metric whose Ricci form is proportional to the K\"ahler form; namely $\Ric(\om_{\KE}) = \ld \om_{\KE}$ for some $\ld \in \{-1,0,1\}$.
 The notion of K\"ahler--Einstein metrics still makes sense on mildly singular varieties (cf. \cite{EGZ_2009}).
 Such a metric is a genuine K\"ahler--Einstein metric on the smooth locus and has "bounded potential" near the singular set.
 Constructing a K\"ahler--Einstein metric boils down to solving a complex Monge--Amp\`ere equation:

 where $\om$ is a fixed smooth metric in the desired cohomology class, $f$ is an $L^p$ density function for some $p > 1$, and $\vph$ is the unknown.
 We denoted by $\PSH(X,\om)$ the set of all $\omega$\emph{-plurisubharmonic functions} (see Section~\ref{sec:prelim} for the precise definition).